-Swale A low-lying stretch of land which gathers or carries surface water runoff.
+Swale.
+A low-lying stretch of land which gathers or carries surface water runoff.

-Timber operations See Forest Management.
+Timber Operations.
+Refer "Forest Management".

-Time of concentration (Tc) The time for surface runoff to travel from the hydraulically most distant point of the watershed to a point of interest within the watershed.
+Time of Concentration (Tc).
+The time for surface runoff to travel from the hydraulically most distant point of the watershed to a point of interest within the watershed.
 This time is the combined total of overland flow time and flow time in pipes or channels, if any.

-Top of Bank Highest point of elevation in a stream channel cross section at which a rising water level just begins to flow out of the channel and over the floodplain.
+Top of Bank.
+Highest point of elevation in a stream channel cross section at which a rising water level just begins to flow out of the channel and over the floodplain.

-Tributary Area - The portion of a watershed that contributes runoff to a particular point in that watershed.
+Tributary Area.
+The portion of a watershed that contributes runoff to a particular point in that watershed.